 Due to the way hemophilia is inherited, doctors believed for many years that only boys and men had bleeding disorders, and girls and women were always asymptomatic carriers.
 In recent years, more doctors have recognized that symptoms of bleeding disorders tend to be overlooked in women.
 Part of the explanation for the failure to diagnose and treat females on par with males is due to the fact that there was a poor understanding of how the disease manifests in women.
 The first symptom of a bleeding disorder for some girls is menorrhagia, or heavy menstrual bleeding, which is often dismissed.
 Menorrhagia may cause anemia (low red blood cell count) that leads to weakness and fatigue.
 Later, women with bleeding disorders may have heavier-than-normal bleeding with surgeries, during pregnancy, or after childbirth.
 Since some bleeding is expected with all of these events, doctors may not recognize an undiagnosed bleeding disorder.

-Although Von Willebrand disease affects men and women equally, women are more likely to be diagnosed than men due to heavier-than-normal bleeding with menstruation, pregnancy, and childbirth.
+Although VWD disease affects men and women equally, women are more likely to be diagnosed than men due to heavier-than-normal bleeding with menstruation, pregnancy, and childbirth.
 About two-thirds of those treated for VWD at hemophilia treatment centers are female.

-With proper treatment, most people with hemophilia can live a normal lifespan.
-Most people with hemophilia die from the same conditions most people do, such as cancer and heart disease.
+With proper treatment, most people with hemophilia can live a normal life span.
+Most people with hemophilia die from the same conditions as the general population, such as cancer and heart disease.
 Life expectancy may be slightly shorter for some people with severe, difficult-to-treat bleeding disorders.